Weak extinction versus global exponential growth of total mass for superdiffusions: Introduction

-\end{definition} We will also say that $(\{X_t\}_{t\ge 0};\P_{\mu},\,\mu\in M(\mathbb R^d))$ is the superprocess `corresponding to the semilinear elliptic operator $\mathcal{A}(u):=Lu+\beta u-ku^2$ on $\R^d$.' \begin{theorem} Suppose that $\beta\in{\bf K}(\xi)$, and $k\ge 0$ is locally bounded.
-The $(L,\beta, k)$-superprocess exists. \end{theorem} \begin{remark}[Minimality and uniqueness]\rm Under our general condition on $k$, we do not claim the uniqueness of the solution to the cumulant equation (\ref{inhom-int}).
+\end{definition} We will also say that $(\{X_t\}_{t\ge 0};\P_{\mu},\,\mu\in M(\mathbb R^d))$ is the superprocess `corresponding to the semi-linear elliptic operator $\mathcal{A}(u):=Lu+\beta u-ku^2$ on $\R^d$.' \begin{theorem}[Existence] Suppose that $\beta\in{\bf K}(\xi)$ and $k\ge 0$ is locally bounded.
+Then the $(L,\beta, k)$-superprocess exists. \end{theorem} \begin{remark}[Minimality and uniqueness]\rm Under our general condition on $k$, we do not claim the uniqueness of the solution to the cumulant equation (\ref{inhom-int}).
 In the Appendix, we will construct a minimal solution instead.
-If, however, $k\in{\bf K}(\xi)$ holds as well, then the solution is unique, see Remark \ref{uniqueness}. \end{remark} Right after the construction of the superprocess, one of course would like to know what regularity properties of the paths one can assume. \begin{theorem} Suppose that $\beta\in{\bf K}(\xi)$ and is bounded from above, and $k\ge 0$ is locally bounded.
-The superprocess constructed in Theorem \ref{existence} has a version which has $c\grave{a}dl\grave{a}g$ paths (that is, right continuous paths with left limits in the weak topology of measures). \end{theorem} Throughout this paper, the following assumption will be in force: \begin{assumption}[Regularity assumption]\rm The superprocess $X$ has $c\grave{a}dl\grave{a}g$ paths. \end{assumption} The proofs of Theorems \ref{existence} and \ref{cadlag} are relegated to the Appendix. \begin{remark}[$\beta$ unbounded from above]\rm Note that to get a regular version of $X$ we supposed that $\beta$ is bounded from above.
-This was a purely technical assumption, and in fact, {\it this is the only reason we need this condition}.
-All of the arguments in this paper work for any $\beta\in{\bf K}(\xi)$ except when we need the regularity of $X$. \end{remark} Returning now to the analytic tools needed, another very important quantity besides $\lambda_2$ is given in the following definition. \begin{definition}[$L^{\infty}$-growth bound] \rm Define
+If, however, $k\in{\bf K}(\xi)$ holds as well, then the solution is unique, see Remark \ref{uniqueness}. \end{remark}